 Events happen because of multiple causes and conditions.
 That’s the Buddhist understanding of interdependent co-arising or dependent origination.
 Most of them we don’t know or can even imagine.

-Design can’t be there if we’re only a tiny part of the forces involved in the cosmos.
+Design can’t be there if agency is only a tiny part of the forces involved in the cosmos.

 Eureka moments are not design

 Part of the process of creativity is those flashes of inspiration.

 A sudden and unexpected moment of sight where the solution or next step appears in mind.